anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 case-sensitive.
 This document clarifies the formulation in [@!RFC7480] to explicitly note that extension identifiers are case-sensitive, and extension identifiers MUST NOT be registered where a new identifier is a mixed-case version of an existing identifier (see (#rdap_extensions_registry)).
-For example, if "lunarNIC" is already registered as an identifier, a new registration with "lunarNic" (note the lowercase if "ic" in "Nic") would not be allowed.
+For example, given "lunarNIC" is already registered as an identifier, then a new registration with "lunarNic" (note the lowercase if "ic" in "Nic") would not be allowed.
 A> issue #33